Iran's top diplomat says talks with US 'complicated' by American strike on nuclear sites

 “These centrifuges are no longer operational,” he said.

-Araghchi himself acknowledged that “the level of damage is high, and it's serious damage.”
+Araghchi himself acknowledged “the level of damage is high, and it’s serious damage.”

-He added that Iran had not yet decided upon whether to allow IAEA inspectors in to assess the damage, but that they would be kept out “for the time being.”
+He added that Iran had not yet decided whether to allow in IAEA inspectors to assess the damage, but they would be kept out “for the time being.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.